ShengBoyuan/algopractice/README.md

 # 2022-12-20 19:00:09
 Another painful day, most of the time I really wanna be in a quiet environment without disturbance.
 Honestly speaking, I like coding.

+# 2022-12-21 22:42:33
+It seems that LeetCode doesn't have basic sorting problems.
+Basic sortings are really easy to forget, maybe I need to review them occasionally.